sarco3t/openapi-mcp-generator/README.md

 Generate [Model Context Protocol (MCP)](https://modelcontextprotocol.github.io/) servers from OpenAPI specifications.

-This CLI tool automates the generation of MCP-compatible servers that proxy requests to existing REST APIs—enabling AI agents and other MCP clients to seamlessly interact with your APIs using either standard input/output or HTTP-based transport.
+This CLI tool automates the generation of MCP-compatible servers that proxy requests to existing REST APIs—enabling AI agents and other MCP clients to seamlessly interact with your APIs using your choice of transport methods.

 ---